ashawkey/kiuikit/_sources/mesh.md.txt

 # Mesh

-`kiui.mesh.Mesh` class provides an implementation of a triangular mesh in PyTorch.
+`kiui.mesh.Mesh` class provides an implementation of triangle meshes in PyTorch.

 `kiui.mesh_utils` provides utility functions for mesh processing and loss functions.